sandialabs/OWENS.jl/docs/src/VAWTGenUserGuide.md

 > vizAnimateTransient function.
 The command line argument is executed
 > as:
 >
-> vizAnimateTransient(meshFile,uData,sf,outFileName);
+> vizAnimateTransient(meshFile,uData,sf,dataOutputFilename);
 >
 > Such that mesh file is the mesh filename (.mesh), uData is an n x m
 > array holding displacement data for n degrees of freedom at m time
 > steps, and sf is the deformation scale factor for the structural mesh.
-> The AVI movie file is generated using outFileName.
+> The AVI movie file is generated using dataOutputFilename.

 # VAWTGen Output Files